yayaa/ProgressedView/README.md

 Interpolations
 --------------

 You can also specify interpolations which they are defined as attributes so you can simply implement them from xml, or you can set them from code as well.
-Used interpolatins:
+Used interpolations:

 ```java
 AccelerateInterpolator,